Constance Towers: 1955–1964: Early film work

 While attending Juilliard, Towers was discovered by a film agent.
 "I was very lucky," Towers recalled.
 "An agent saw me and believed in me and we were walking down Fifth Avenue and the manager of the St. Regis Hotel asked if I could sing.
 My agent told him yes and he asked if I could open in three weeks.
 I learned a series of songs, put on a dress, sang to the critics, and got good reviews.
 That night a casting man from Columbia Pictures saw me and flew me to L.A. to meet with Harry Cohn, president of Columbia.
 They had me read with Jack Lemmon, then signed me to a contract."

 Towers made her film debut in a supporting part in the film Bring Your Smile Along (1955), followed by a supporting part in the crime thriller Over-Exposed (1956).
 Standing at 5 ft 9 in, Towers initially struggled to obtain leading film roles due to her height.
 In 1958, she was cast in her first leading role as Hannah Hunter in John Ford's Civil War film The Horse Soldiers (1959) opposite John Wayne and William Holden.
 The following year, she appeared in Ford's follow-up film Sergeant Rutledge (1960), a racially themed crime Western.

 In 1963, Towers was cast in a supporting role in Samuel Fuller's thriller Shock Corridor (1963), which tells the story of a journalist who commits himself to a psychiatric hospital to solve a murder.
 Her role as a stripper in the film was described by The New York Times as "hard, driving, and realistic."
 In preparation for the role, Towers spent time at exotic dance clubs in Los Angeles.

-Fuller cast Towers again in a lead role in his following film The Naked Kiss (1964), another lurid and hard-edged thriller, in which she plays a crazed prostitute who attempts to assimilate in suburbia after having battered her pimp.
+Fuller cast Towers in a lead role in his next film The Naked Kiss (1964), another lurid and hard-edged thriller, in which she plays a crazed prostitute who attempts to assimilate in suburbia after having battered her pimp.
 Eugene Archer of The New York Times commented: "Patently absurd as the plot may be, Mr. Fuller has filmed it with flair, and he has drawn a richly amusing performance from Miss Towers.
 Between his stylish handling of sensational nonsense and Mr. Marton's turgid floundering around a serious theme, Mr. Fuller's wild little movie has a decided edge."

 The same year, Towers appeared in the thriller Fate Is the Hunter, which chronicles the investigation of an airline crash.
 She also worked as a model for the Heart Fund Benefit at a fashion show held in Reno, Nevada.
-Between 1961 and 1965, she had five guest roles on the series Perry Mason; in her first two appearances, she played the murderer: Jonny Baker in "The Case of the Missing Melody" (1961) and Esther Metcalfe in "The Case of the Prankish Professor" (1963).
+Between 1961 and 1965, she had five guest roles on the series Perry Mason; in her first two appearances, Jonny Baker in "The Case of the Missing Melody" (1961) and Esther Metcalfe in "The Case of the Prankish Professor" (1963).